 ABOUT MUHI COMPETITION2021

 The International expert commission evaluated the submitted applications from Ukrainian artists.
-According to the results of the evaluation, 10 finalists of the competition were selected, and their works will be presented at the exhibition at M17 Contemporary Art Center.
+According to the results of the evaluation, 10 finalists of the competition were selected, and their works were presented at the exhibition.
+The exhibition opening was on November 11 till December 5 at M17 Contemporary Art Center, the institutional partner of the project.

 The shortlist of the competition includes: